kdf-workshop/kdf23/_pages/shared_task.md

 excerpt: "<br/>Shared Task<br/>"
 ---

 **The shared task has been closed.
 Congratulations to the winning teams and thanks to every contestant.
-Details **
+The full rank can be found [here]("https://refind-re.github.io/")**
 <center>
 <table>
 	<colgroup>